Let’s get you the best mixer for your podcast sounds.

 The Behringer Xenyx 1204 USB mixer is a premium ultra-low noise, high-headroom analog mixer.
 It is excellent for entry-level users.

 With 4 XLR phantom power inputs, you can use both dynamic and condenser microphones.

 Its four compressor control knobs are classified as studio-grade and are specific for professional vocals.
 If you have an ear for music, the neo-classic “British” 3-band EQ adjusters will be the adequate controls you’ll need.

 With the Behringer Xenyx 1204 USB, you get the benefits of podcasting software downloaded on the Behringer website.
 It’s got over 150 instrument and effect plug-ins with free audio recording and editing software.

 The two AUX inputs for each channel give you pre-fader and post-fader for monitoring and effects.

-The alternative output options allow you to route the mix to go to multiple places.
-Control and headphone outputs give you the flexibility to listen to different things in the mix from the control to the headphones.
+The alternative output options allow you to route the mix to multiple places.
+Control and headphone outputs will enable you to listen to different things in the mix, from the control to the headphones.